substratusai/runbooks/docs/proposals/operator-managed-infra.md

 ## Why?
+* Simplified install: Allow install to use `gcloud` or `eksctl` to create initial K8s cluster + nodepools
 * Make install onto existing K8s cluster straight forward and remove complexity of using Terraform
 * Improved UX, all an end-user needs to do is install our manifests and ensure service account